My Wonderful Day: Quotes by Alan Ayckbourn

 "My theory being that children from a very early age - if they’re the listening sort, which I was - sit and listen and record what they hear and play back what they hear later in life.
 They are small recording machines, video and audio.
 I want to tell the story through Winnie’s eyes.
 It’s rather selective what she sees, adults drift away and you hear them talking in corner but you stay with her.

-My Wonderful Day and she starts writing and chronicles the day and one realises just how much she’s doing because suddenly the adults behave more and more like children.
+She’s been set some homework by school and her mother asks her to do that while she’s cleaning.
+Her homework is an essay called My Wonderful Day and she starts writing and chronicles the day and one realises just how much she’s doing because suddenly the adults behave more and more like children.

 "These adults are not child friendly adults, one of them would have liked to have stayed a child.
 The Man hates children, can't stand them.
 His wife wants children but is totally unable to cope and her husband hating them is the reason their marriage is cracking up.
 The friend of the husband has also made an absolute mess of his marriage and has visiting rights for his daughter.
 Obviously he’s a catastrophic father and he attempts to engage with Winnie, but they all end up pouring out their problems.
 Winnie just observes, writes and makes us wonder: who are the children?
 She’s probably the most grown up in the whole play.
 Her mother is a dreamer and her husband’s left and gone off with a younger woman and she’s trying is trying to make light of what’s happened.
 They’re of Caribbean origin and she says they’ll go back to the land of sunshine and you think, “C’mon mum get real.
 You’re living in Hackney.”
 You can see Winnie thinking this will never happen and that her Mum has to get over this, particularly being pregnant.